What Are The Disadvantages Of Google Sites?

 As a result, optimizing your site for search engines is naturally more challenging!

-For those serious about attracting organic traffic, there are more effective website builders out there, such as WordPress, Wix, or Shopify.
+For those serious about attracting organic traffic, I highly suggest using a more SEO-focused website builder such as WordPress, Wix, or Shopify.

 4. Limited website scalability

-Google Sites excels at creating simple, small websites, but quite honestly, if you’re looking to build a bigger, more complex site, you’ll be disappointed.
+While Google Sites excels at creating simple, small websites, if you’re looking to build a bigger, more complex site, you’ll be disappointed.

 This is largely due to its limited storage capacities (100MB for free accounts) and difficult-to-scale structure.